-2A (light red color box) and Movie S2.
-At such high shear rates, RBCs elongate in the vorticity direction, and display three lobes which rotate around the center of mass.
-An even more solid-like rotation is observed for hexalobes under comparable flow conditions (last time sequence in Fig. 2A and Movie S3).
+hexalobes under comparable flow conditions (last time sequence in Fig. 2A and Movie S3).
 These experiments show that no sharp morphological transition occurs for increasing shear rates, but rather a marked variation in shape distribution of RBC populations is present.
 Finally, thanks to our pressure injection system, we can produce very fast "stop flow" experiments.
-These experiments nicely demonstrate the dynamical nature of polylobed morphologies, since either trilobes or hexalobes return rapidly to their resting discocyte shape, when the flow is stopped, as depicted in Fig. 2B and Movie S4.
-Noteworthy, the population of stomatocytes keeps its shape longer and relaxes to the discocyte population on a longer time scale of tens of minutes.
+These experiments nicely demonstrate the dynamical nature of polylobed morphologies, because either trilobes or hexalobes return rapidly to their resting discocyte shape when the flow is stopped, as depicted in Fig. 2B and Movie S4.
+It is worth noting that the population of stomatocytes keeps its shape longer and relaxes to the discocyte population on a longer time scale of tens of minutes.

-To complement the experiments, we also perform numerical simulations of isolated RBCs in simple shear flow for varying shear rates, using both SDPD and YALES2BIO softwares (see Materials and Methods).
-The simulated dynamics is presented in Fig. 2A using only YALES2BIO results, since agreement between the two simulations is very good.
+To complement the experiments we also perform numerical simulations of isolated RBCs in simple shear flow for varying shear rates, using both SDPD and YALES2BIO software (Materials and Methods).
+The simulated dynamics is presented in Fig. 2A using only YALES2BIO results, because agreement between the two simulations is very good.
 Simulations confirm the sequence of shapes and dynamics observed experimentally as well as their dependence on $\dot{\gamma}$ as shown in Fig. 2A and Movies S5 and S6.
-In comparison to experiments, simulations provide a detailed information about dynamic behavior of RBCs in flow.
+In comparison with experiments, simulations provide detailed information about dynamic behavior of RBCs in flow.
 For example, the same cell may have different stable shapes under flow (observed during several hundreds of time units $1/\dot{\gamma}$) depending on its initial orientation with respect to the flow.
-In particular, stomatocytes can display both rolling-like or tumbling-like motion; rolling deformed stomatocytes (see Movie S5) and tumbling trilobes (see Movie S6) might be found for similar shear rates.
-However, the sequence of shapes found experimentally appears to be qualitatively robust to moderate changes in the RBC mechanical properties, which has been tested in simulations.
+In particular, stomatocytes can display both rolling-like or tumbling-like motion; rolling deformed stomatocytes (Movie S5) and tumbling trilobes (Movie S6) might be found for similar shear rates.
+However, the sequence of shapes found experimentally seems to be qualitatively robust to moderate changes in the RBC mechanical properties, which has been tested in simulations.
 One difference between experimental and simulation results is hexalobed deformation of RBCs (Fig. 2A at the bottom), which has been observed in simulations only as a transient state.
-Nevertheless, in none of the simulations performed for the range 1 s-1 $<\dot{\gamma}$ < 2000 s-1 a tank-treading ellipsoidal RBC has been obtained.
+Nevertheless, in none of the simulations performed for the range $1 \text{ s}^{-1} < \dot{\gamma} < 2,000 \text{ s}^{-1}$ has a tank-treading ellipsoidal RBC been obtained.